pablodecm/paper-inferno/paper/paper.md

 algorithm is to use simulated examples to directly optimise the expected uncertainty on parameters of interest by constructing an appropriate summary statistic, in view of its later use on real data.
-In the current implementation the parameters of the model ($\boldsymbol{\theta}_\textrm{MC}$ in the algorithm description below) are kept fixed at some assumed initial values, and only their differential variation is accounted for in the training process.

 <!-- algorithm -->
 \begin{algorithm}[H]